jage92/xbow4x/README.md

 ## ROS Topics

 The read sensor measures are published on a different topic:
-- /microstrain_3dmgx2_imu/imu/data: publishes the scaled sensor measures of the acceleration, angular velocity, and orientation.
+- /imu/data: publishes the scaled sensor measures of the acceleration, angular velocity, and orientation.
-- /microstrain_3dmgx2_imu/mag: publishes the scaled sensor measures of the magnetic field
+- /mag: publishes the scaled sensor measures of the magnetic field
-- /microstrain_3dmgx2_imu/imu/data_no_grab: publishes the scaled sensor measures of the acceleration without gravity component, angular velocity, and orientation.
+- /imu/data_no_grab: publishes the scaled sensor measures of the acceleration without gravity component, angular velocity, and orientation.
+Only available in angle mode.
+- /euler: publishes the euler angles (roll, pitch and yaw) in degrees.
+Only available in angle mode.

    Althought the IMU can be in different measurement type, the topics are the same and publish the same data, only chage how the sensor obtain that data.
 When the orientation is not available, the identity quaternion is published.